SMILELab-FL/FedLab/docker/README.md

 - Note

 If you are not in China area, it is ok to remove line 11,12 and "-i https://pypi.mirrors.ustc.edu.cn/simple/" in line 19.

+**Run docker images with "--gpus all" to enable cuda for container and "--network=host" to enable the network communication.